Total Views:7 (last 5 days)

 Security vs Economic Openness

 China often defends its acquisitions as purely commercial ventures that boost local economies.
-Savit acknowledged that America has historically welcomed foreign investment but argued that economic openness must not come at the expense of national security.
+America has historically welcomed foreign investment, but economic openness must not come at the expense of national security.

-"The challenge," he said, "is distinguishing legitimate investments from those designed to serve Beijing's strategic objectives.
-We can protect our sovereignty without blanket bans or discrimination, but only with transparency, accountability, and a unified policy."
+"The short answer is that most of our critical infrastructure is vulnerable," Savit revealed.
+The challenge is distinguishing legitimate investments from those designed to serve Beijing's strategic objectives.
+A nation can protect its sovereignty without blanket bans or discrimination, but only with transparency, accountability, and a unified policy.

 RELATED: